-EngChain: A Symbolic Benchmark for Verifiable Multi-Step Reasoning in Engineering
+EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning

 Abstract